-Praise be to Allaah.
+Praise be to Allah.

-The ruling concerning waqfs is that the waqf is an act of worship which is recommended in Islam (mustahabb).
-The evidence for that is the saheeh Sunnah.
-In al-Saheehayn it is narrated that ‘Umar (may Allaah be pleased with him) said: “O Messenger of Allaah, I have got wealth from Khaybar and I have nothing that is more precious to me than that.
+In al-Sahihayn, it is narrated that ‘Umar (may Allah be pleased with him) said: “O Messenger of Allah, I have got wealth from Khaybar and I have nothing that is more precious to me than that.
 What do you command me to do with it?”
 He said, “If you wish, you can put it aside and give in charity from it (from what it produces), but the original property should not be sold, given away or inherited.”
-So ‘Umar gave it in charity to the poor and to relatives, used it to set slaves free, gave it for the sake of Allaah, helped wayfarers and honoured his guests.
-Muslim narrated in his Saheeh that the Prophet (peace and blessings of Allaah be upon him) said: “When the son of Adam dies, all his good deeds come to an end except three: ongoing charity, knowledge from which others may benefit after he is gone, and a righteous son who will pray for him.”
-Jaabir said: “There was no one among the Companions of the Messenger of Allaah (peace and blessings of Allaah be upon him) who had the means, but he set up a waqf.”
+So ‘Umar gave it in charity to the poor and to relatives, used it to set slaves free, gave it for the sake of Allah, helped wayfarers and honoured his guests.
+Muslim narrated in his Sahih that the Prophet (peace and blessings of Allah be upon him) said: “When the son of Adam dies, all his good deeds come to an end except three: ongoing charity, knowledge from which others may benefit after he is gone, and a righteous son who will pray for him.”
+Jabir said: “There was no one among the Companions of the Messenger of Allah (peace and blessings of Allah be upon him) who had the means, but he set up a waqf.”

-There is the condition that the one who established the waqf should be one who has the authority to dispose of this wealth, i.e., he should be an adult, free and mature, because a waqf made by a minor, a fool or a slave is not valid.
+There is the condition that the one who establishes the waqf should be one who has the authority to dispose of this wealth, i.e., he should be an adult, free and mature, because a waqf made by a minor, a fool or a slave is not valid.

 The contract of the waqf is done in either of two ways:

-(1)By saying something that indicates that a waqf is being established, such as saying, “I make this place a waqf” or “I make it a mosque.”
+- By saying something that indicates that a waqf is being established, such as saying, “I make this place a waqf” or “I make it a mosque.”

 - By doing something that customarily indicates a waqf, such as making a house into a mosque, or giving general permission to the people to pray there, or making one’s land into a graveyard and giving people permission to bury their dead there.

 Words which indicate a waqf are of two types:

-- Clear words, such I saying “I make this a waqf,” or “I make this for the sake of Allaah,” and so on… these words are clear, because they cannot be interpreted as meaning anything other than a waqf.
+- Clear words, such I saying “I make this a waqf,” or “I make this for the sake of Allah,” and so on… these words are clear, because they cannot be interpreted as meaning anything other than a waqf.
 When he utters these words it becomes a waqf with no need to add anything further.

-- Words which are indirect, such as “I give this in charity,” or “I deny myself its benefits” or “This is for the sake of Allaah in perpetuity”.
+- Words which are indirect, such as “I give this in charity,” or “I deny myself its benefits” or “This is for the sake of Allah in perpetuity”.
 These are called indirect because they may be interpreted as meaning a waqf or something else.
 If he says an expression such as this, it has to be accompanied by the intention to set up a waqf, or one of the clear phrases, or one of the other indirect phrases.
-The clear phrases include “I give such and such in charity as a waqf, or for the sake of Allaah, or denying myself its benefits, or in perpetuity.”
+The clear phrases include “I give such and such in charity as a waqf, or for the sake of Allah, or denying myself its benefits, or in perpetuity.”
 Or the indirect words may be accompanied by the ruling on waqfs, such as saying, “I give such and such in charity and it is not to be sold or inherited.”

 Certain conditions apply in order for the waqf to be valid.
 These include: